oorona/serversage/README.md

 Create a .env file in the root of your project with the following variables:

+Precedence: environment variables provided to the process override values in `.env`.
+The values declared in `config.py` act as defaults when no env value is provided.

 | Variable                             | Description                                                                                              | Example Value                                    |
 | ------------------------------------ | -------------------------------------------------------------------------------------------------------- | ------------------------------------------------ |
 | `DISCORD_BOT_TOKEN`                  | Your Discord bot token.                                                                                  | `Mxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx` |